jckuri/mini_robot/README.md

 The UI has 3 elements:

-*​ The Restart button;
+- The Restart button;<br/>
-*​ a text with information about the coins collected and the total amount of coins to be collected;
+- a text with information about the coins collected and the total amount of coins to be collected;<br/>
-*​ and a text with status information about game instructions, winning, and game over.
+- and a text with status information about game instructions, winning, and game over.

 <img src="images/game.png"/>